 If he continues at this pace, even allowing for a partial slowdown on some occasions, Bulega could break a whole series of seasonal records in the Superbike World Championship, taking them away from three riders who have made history in production-based racing.

-Bulega's Brakes
+Bulega's brakes

 The discs are operated by Brembo monobloc aluminum calipers with four pistons, each with a diameter of 34 mm.
 The calipers also feature cooling fins on the outer body, which increase the surface area of the pistons exposed to air by 30 percent compared to calipers without fins.